Get us in your inbox

 11931 W Fox River Rd, Wilmot, WI 630-289-1000

-The gist: Wilmot Mountain, which celebrates its 85th anniversary this year, offers 120 acres outfitted with 25 trails, four terrain parks, seven lifts and two conveyor lifts, ensuring that beginner and experts alike will feel at home.
+The gist: Wilmot Mountain offers 120 acres outfitted with 25 trails, three terrain parks and 10 lifts, ensuring that beginners and experts alike will feel at home.
 Not so keen on skiing and snowboarding?
 Try out the resort's 22-lane snow tubing set up.

 Recommended